 Whether you consider yourself a Top Chef or a novice in the kitchen, one thing most people struggle with is cooking food to the right temperature.
-Depending on the item, incorrectly cooking food can at the least mean an inedible meal and at the worst mean food poisoning (chicken, we’re looking at you).
+Depending on what you’re cooking, the wrong temp can at the least mean an inedible meal and at the worst mean food poisoning (chicken, we’re looking at you).
 With a sous vide, users can easily ensure their food is always cooked to the appropriate temperature, resulting in meat, fish, eggs and vegetables that are packed full of flavor and juice without any added salt or seasoning.

 Sous vide translates from French to ‘under vacuum,’ which is essentially how the food is prepared.
 A sous vide is a long cylinder that attaches to the side of a pot filled with water and circulates the water, heating it at the same time.
 Users set the time and temperature depending on what they’re cooking and then add the item to the water after it’s been placed in a sealed plastic bag.
 The food is clipped to the side of the pot and cooks in its own juices, retaining all the original flavor, ensuring its tender and not dried out or undercooked.
 There’s no need to continually monitor the sous vide like you would when cooking on a stovetop or in the oven.
 Once the sous vide is done cooking, users can grill, sear, or broil the food to add a crispness to the outer layer.

 Sous vides’ have been used in restaurants for years, but thanks to an upswing in interest, non-professionals can now afford to purchase their own temperature cooker to use at home.
-We researched the best sous vides to add to your kitchen and these are our top four picks.
+We researched the best sous vides to add to your kitchen and these are some of our top picks.

 1. Breville Joule Sous Vide

 Keep control of your cooking even when away from the kitchen using the Breville Joule Sous Vide.
 The Joule comes with an app that enables users to control their cooking settings from their smartphone using either Bluetooth or WiFi.
 An Exclusive Visual Doneness feature in the app shows users what their food should look like once it’s done cooking, while also including hundreds of cooking guides and tips from top chefs.
-The slim and compact Joule has a durable stainless steel cap and base for a product that will last years.
-Precise to 0.2°F / 0.1°C, the Joule boasts 1100 watts of power and heats up to 40 liters of water quickly.
+Precise to 0.2 degrees Fahrenheit / 0.1 degrees Celsius, the Joule boasts 1100 watts of power and heats up to 40 liters of water quickly.

 2. Anova Culinary Sous Vide Precision Cooker

-Circulate water at a precise temperature for perfectly cooked food with the Anova Culinary Sous Vide Precision Cooker.
-The Anova can fit on any pot or container and with 750 watts of power, it can cook enough food to serve up to four people at once.
+The Anova Culinary Sous Vide Precision Cooker can be controlled manually and through the Anova app to help users get perfectly cooked vegetables, meat, eggs and more.
+Circulate water at a precise temperature for perfectly cooked food with the Anova that can fit on any pot or container and with 750 watts of power, it can cook enough food to serve up to four people at once.
 Keep food tender and moist with the Anova, which comes with an app filled with recipes and tips.
-The Anova has recently been redesigned and is now 2” shorter than its predecessor, making it easier to fit the sous vide into kitchen drawers when not in use.
+The Anova has recently been redesigned and is now two inches shorter than its predecessor, making it easier to fit the sous vide into kitchen drawers when not in use.

 Pros: The Anova comes with a Bluetooth-only app to control the sous vide, but unlike the Joule, it also can be controlled manually for those who don’t have smartphones or don’t want to use their phone.